maziac/lagmeter/Readme.md

 Setup:
 1. The 'FastestJoystick' is conencted via USB to the NUC (linux) system.
 It is used tp outut a signal.
 2. The USB-Joystick-under-test is connected to the NUC (linux) system.
-3. The 'InputOutput' program is started
+3. The 'inout' (InputOutput) program is started
 4. It will output a digital signal for each button press

 With the LagMeter and the digital output connected to the SVGA input (SVGA input is just an analog input) we measure the minimum response time.